-What are your views on the appropriateness of the aforementioned reallocation?
+What are your views on the appropriateness of the aforementioned reallocation [capacity reallocation from the DER programme to the CORE Programme]?
 Are there any other criteria that you consider a priority?
 Please explain why.

-19. Affordable Solar, CREA, Prosolar, and Senergy did not submit any responses to this question.
+- 33. Affordable Solar states that it is in favour of the reallocation. - 34.
+Senergy writes that it is in favour of the reallocation. - 35.
+Prosolar comments that it is in favour of the reallocation. - 36.
+CREA is in favour of the reallocation. " On behalf of CREA, we are hereby in support of including an additional 700kWs of CORE from the DER program as it is vital to the local industry, to consumer choice and remains the only economically viable renewable energy program for the vast majority of Cayman's consumers.
+As a result of the CORE program being shut down for approximately 5 months this has resulted in backlog of customers; which means the initial tranche will go quicker than normal.
+In order to stabilise this adoption back to the norm there needs to be significantly more allocation provided.
+This will also save and create jobs as well as continue achieving the goals of the National Energy Policy while keeping the adoption of consumer renewable energy in the Cayman Islands advancing forward". - 37.
 Charles Farrington states: "I think the reallocation is appropriate as it seems that the cost of RE [renewable energy] has not dropped sufficiently to make DER installations a "bankable" proposition at this point in time.
 Supporting local industry and expertise retention/growth are required by the NEP.
 It would have been helpful if the paper had included some indication of the current typical savings to small, medium and large DER investors and the current relevant cost of solar resources to take up the DER option.
-It is not clear to me what criteria are being referred to but if it is as per section 41 of the consultation document, I would suggest that: a) is a priority; b) only an avoided cost tariff would avoid any future subsidy but this could result in overpayment for RE resources (e.g. if a global carbon tax is implemented) and the indeterminateness of such a tariff is contra to priority a); c) calls for forecasts and adds further indeterminateness of returns for investors and is contra priority a) and d) will add further "friction" to the expansion of RE resources and could result in the inaccessibility of unique and needed sites (and consequent destruction of vegetation - a carbon sink) given the islands limited developed land mass.
+It is not clear to me what criteria are being referred to but if it is as per section [sic. paragraph] 41 of the consultation document, I would suggest that: a) [the minimisation of investor and financing risks] is a priority; b) [establishing a tariff] only an avoided cost tariff would avoid any future subsidy but this could result in overpayment for RE resources (e.g. if a global carbon tax is implemented) and the indeterminateness of such a tariff is contra to priority a); c) [a degression schedule to reflect the declining cost of production] calls for forecasts and adds further indeterminateness of returns for investors and is contra priority a) and d) [capacity cap regulations for grid sub-sections] will add further "friction" to the expansion of RE resources and could result in the inaccessibility of unique and needed sites (and consequent destruction of vegetation - a carbon sink) given the islands limited developed land mass."